greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Controls whether the server configuration parameter [pljava\_classpath](#pljava_classpath) can be set by a user without Greenplum Database superuser privileges.
 When `true`, `pljava_classpath` can be set by a regular user.
 Otherwise, [pljava\_classpath](#pljava_classpath) can be set only by a database superuser.
 The default is `false`.

-**Warning:** Enabling this parameter exposes a security risk by giving non-administrator database users the ability to run unauthorized Java methods.
+> **Caution** Enabling this parameter exposes a security risk by giving non-administrator database users the ability to run unauthorized Java methods.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|